-If a candidate has an agent, the agent is responsible for lodging the return.
-Otherwise, the candidate is responsible.
+The agent of the group is responsible for lodging the return.

 Returns are lodged online via the ECQ's Electronic Disclosure System (EDS) at disclosures.ecq.qld.gov.au.

 The public can view returns immediately after they have been lodged.